davinaleong/proto-schemaorg/README.md

-# proto-schemaorg
+# Protoytype Google Rich Text
-Prototype of fiddling around with Schema.org
+Prototype of fiddling around with Schema.org and Google Rich Text